What is the COUPNUM Function?

 The result we get here is 5.
 The COUPNUM function first converted the dates in text format into proper dates and then calculated the number of days.
-Here, we used 1 as frequency and 2 as basis.
+Here, we used 1 as the frequency and 2 as the basis.

 A few notes about the COUPNUM Function:

 - #NUM! error – Occurs in the following scenarios:

 - When the settlement date provided is greater than or equal to (≥) the maturity date.

 - When the given frequency argument provided by the user is not equal to 1, 2, or 4.

 - When the given basis argument is a number other than 0, 1, 2, 3 or 4.